atchoglogilbert/atchoglogilbert/README.md

 - 🔭 I’m currently working on ft_irc and maze-solver;
 - 🌱 I’m currently learning C++ and Python;
-- 🖥️ I'm interested in operating systems, system administration, data architecture and artificial intelligence;
+- 🖥️ I'm interested in operating systems, database and data architecture and artificial intelligence;

 ✈️ ♫ 🎸📖 🏎️ 👨‍💻 🏄🏽‍♂️ 🏋️